-What determines whether you should build a security architecture around TPMs in 2021 or 2022?
+What determines whether you should build a security architecture around TPMs in 2023?
 To answer that, we began by interviewing Ari Singer, who is CTO here at TrustiPhi and a long-time security architect with two decades in trusted computing.

 Ari has chaired both the Trusted Computing Group’s Trusted Platform Module (TPM) work group and the TPM Software Stack (TSS) working group and was a key contributor to the TPM 1.2 and 2.0 specifications.
 He has led teams that developed multiple TSS and TPM firmware implementations and TPM-enabled applications.
 Ari was also chair of the IEEE P1363 working group, which defined the leading standard for public key cryptography.

 TrustiPhi regularly engages with organizations that are grappling with whether their hardware-level security should incorporate a TPM.
 In some cases, the answer is yes.
 In others, newer technologies make more sense.

 Q: What is a practical use of TPMs in the Internet of Things?